lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-02-crypto-protocols-NS.md

 The function `parts` (omitted here) is an over-approximation of `analz`, defined similarly except that decryption does not require a key.
-It is useful for reasoning about secrets that have been communicated, whereas `analz` is for reasoning about secrets that are no longer secret.
+It is useful for reasoning about *all* secrets that have been communicated, whereas `analz` is for reasoning about secrets that are no longer secret.

 The function `synth` describes the set of messages that could be synthesised